Factsheet for case CY-2020-11/327 – Updated – measures in Cyprus

 |Author||Loucas Antoniou (INEK) and Eurofound|

-The scheme addresses businesses who have completely suspended their operation, in accordance with the Decree 101 of the Quarantine Law, Chapter 260 of the Minister of Health.
+The scheme addresses businesses who have completely suspended their operation, in accordance with the Decree 130/2020 of the Law 27(1) 2020 'Emergency Measures taken by the Ministry of Labour, Welfare and Social Insurances for the Confrontation of the Pandemic of Coronavirus COVID 19'.
 It includes hypermarkets, shopping malls, cafeterias, libraries, sport centers, thematic parks, hairdressing saloons, barber shops, night clubs and pubs, etc.

 The basic requirement for participation in the Scheme is that no employee has been fired since 1 March 2020.
 Additionally, businesses participate in the Scheme should not dismiss any employee during the period of participation, during an additional equal period of participation and plus one additional month after the end period of participation.